RETT SYNDROME AWARENESS AUSTRALIAFIND OUT MORE Make a donation

 On November 4, 2012 - Team Jovie ran in the Run4Fun Sydney event and raised AU$2,265 thanks to your generous donations!

-Our current team event is Jovie's Fearless Fourth Birthday Fundraiser.
-To celebrate Jovie's 4th birthday on May 21st 2013, our aim is to raise AU$2,000 towards Rett Syndrome Research in Australia and spread awareness about Rett Syndrome.
+Our current team event is the Rebel RUN SYDNEY on Sunday 27th October 2013.
+Our aim is to raise AU$1,000 towards Rett Syndrome Research in Australia and spread awareness about Rett Syndrome.

 Research by AussieRett and InterRett will help to improve knowledge about Rett Syndrome, care for those with Rett Syndrome and contribute to the discovery of a cure for Rett Syndrome.

 Every so often, we meet a new family that has been given the diagnosis of Rett Syndrome, and know nothing about the disorder.
 It's our aim to provide some information about Rett Syndrome to the community by telling our story.

 Register for Rebel RUN SYDNEY Click here to find out how to register as part of 'Team Jovie 2013'